Construction Updates

 Traffic Management Activities

-• Temporary Parking Restrictions will be in place on 4 between Garden Street and Willow Avenue
+• Temporary Parking Restrictions will be in place on 4th Street between Garden Street and Willow Avenue.

 Pedestrian Access Restrictions

-• The Park Entrance at Willow Avenue and 4 Street will be closed until mid-June.
+• The park entrance at Willow Avenue and 4th Street will be closed until mid-June.

 No items found.